GRB-SN Association within the Binary-Driven Hypernova Model: conclusions

 We have recalled in the Introduction the earlier description of long GRBs as originating from a single BH and an ultrarelativistic jet, the ``collapsar'' model.
 The lengthy and gradual evolution to a binary progenitor follows the pioneering work of \citet{1999ApJ...526..152F}.
 A further change of perspective happened with the introduction of the concept of induced gravitational collapse \citep[IGC][]{2012ApJ...758L...7R}.
 There the idea was advanced that BHs in long GRBs were not primordial but could be created by reaching the critical mass of an already existing accreting NS during the evolution of the binary progenitor.
 We have also recalled how motivated by a multiyear inquiry of long GRBs, and we finally proposed the BdHN model with a $\sim 10 M_\odot$ CO core and $\sim 2 M_\odot$ NS binary companion as progenitors for long GRBs.
 The CO core collapse triggers the GRB event.

 We have also recalled how the BdHN approach has gained relevance because of the observed spatial and temporal coincidences of long GRBs with type Ic SNe.
-Also, the SNe Ic progenitors have been traditionally assumed, on the ground of a multi-year stellar evolution analysis, to be ultra-stripped binaries, composed indeed of very similar CO core -NS binaries.
-This fact has been assumed as a guiding factor in further developing our BdHN model, which naturally leads to comprehending the occurrence of the SN Ic in coincidence with a family of long GRBs, presented in this article.
+Most SN Ic progenitors assume ultra-stripped binaries based on a multi-year effort evolution analysis.
+This fact has been a guiding factor in further developing our BdHN model, which naturally leads to comprehending the occurrence of the SN Ic in coincidence with a family of long GRBs, presented in this article.

-Section~\ref{sec:2} recalls that the BdHN model assumes that the gravitational collapse of the CO core necessarily leads to an SN with $7$--$8 M_\odot$ ejecta and a millisecond spinning $\nu$NS of $1.5 M_\odot$, at its center.
-Both theoretical arguments and observational evidence for these assumptions are later justified in the article.
-Still in Section~\ref{sec:2} we recall that ultra-stripped binaries comprise $0.1$--$1\%$ of the total SNe, and that BdHNe represents only the $0.01$--$0.1\%$ of the expected ultra--stripped binaries \citep[see][and references therein]{2015PhRvL.115w1102F}.